-Designers are closing in on a final renovation plan for Unalaska’s public library, and they’re looking to give readers a lot more room to maneuver.
+Designers are closing in on a final concept design for Unalaska’s library renovation, and they’re looking to give readers a lot more room to maneuver.

 This week, architect Brian Meissner presented a handful of redesign options to the community and the Unalaska City Council.